-Nahdet El Mahrousa (NM) provides incubation—a two-year platform of services and support—to help build social projects from an idea to a full-scale program.
+Nahdet El Mahrousa (NM) provides incubation—a one-year platform of services and support—to help build startups with social impact from an idea to a full-scale enterprise.

-Social entrepreneurs apply to the incubator program at the idea- or start-up stage with an innovative idea that has the potential to address core social issues and achieve national impact.
+Social entrepreneurs apply to the incubator program at the idea- or start-up stage with an innovative idea that has the potential to address core social issues and achieve scalable impact.

 The incubator model was designed to enable these social entrepreneurs to have the resources, capacity, and know-how to run social enterprises.
 Incubation aims to turn early-stage social initiatives and ideas into successful social enterprises.